ekuefler/bazel-gwt/README.md

 <a name="setup"></a>
 ## Setup

-To be able to use the Groovy rules, you must provide bindings for the following
+To be able to use the GWT rules, you must provide bindings for the following
 targets:

   * `//external:asm`